jayperryworks/javascript-101/slides.md

 ## What is JavaScript?

 - Insanely popular
-- High level syntax, low barrier to entry
+- High level syntax, low(ish) barrier to entry
 - The only language that runs in the browser
 - Can be used "server-side" or "client-side"